Aug 17, 2021 | Hotel Marketing | Reading Time: 13 minutes

 In other words, there is no point in buying followers!

 A strategy that many hotels are using is Influencer Marketing.
 This strategy can be very successful if you choose a proper Influencer to work with – meaning someone that influences travelers you want to attract.
-It’s not about the numbers; it’s about the quality.
+It’s not about the numbers; it’s about quality.

 The use of hashtags can also bring visitors to your profile.
 Want to learn the best tips on how to use Instagram to promote your hotel?
 Watch this webinar with Global Experts Calvin Tilokee, Regitse Rosenvinge-Thürmer, and Paula Carreirão:

-Plus, 40% of people under 30 prioritize the ‘Instagrammable’ potential when choosing their destinations.
+Moreover, 40% of people under 30 prioritize the ‘Instagrammable’ potential when choosing their destinations.
 Be sure to highlight these spots in your posts.